CTSteven/StockLiteBoard/README.md

 ## Run and Deploy
 1. no requirement for database or storage
-1. stock price and financial information are real time access from other web site or service , and cached in memory for 12 hr
+2. stock price and financial information are real time access from other web site or service , if data source web sites block request that will cause service error
+3. Stock information will be cached in memory for 12 hr after first accessed
-1. Demo site is deploy to Google Cloud Run, it may need more seconds to start application if it already auto shutdown after long idle.
+4. Demo site is deploy to Google Cloud Run, it may need more seconds to start application if it already auto shutdown after long idle.
-1. It may take more seconds to refresh stock information if it's the first usage of that stock in last 12 hours
+5. It may take more seconds to refresh stock information if it's the first usage of that stock in last 12 hours

 ### Run in development mode
 1.  python manage.py runserver